DeveloperCielo/Checkout-Cielo/source/english.md

 * The Cielo Checkout will use this number of contract to do the shipping calculation, using the shipping table that you have agreed with Correios.
 * This way, the checkout will present all shipping options of Correios (Sedex, Sedex 10, Sedex.
 Today and PAC, etc) to the customer chooses, according to the destiny zip code typed.
 The value selected by customer will be added to the total purchase amount.
 * Selection of shipping on shopping cart and not in Cielo Checkout.
 The Cielo Checkout only will present the screen of choice of payment method for the customer.
 The shipping amount is already embed on final amount.

+<aside class="notice">The consumer can not change the shipping address on the Checkout screen Cielo</aside>